tangjianpku/LINE/README.md

 **Examples**

-An example to run the Youtube data set (available at http://socialnetworks.mpi-sws.mpg.de/data/youtube-links.txt.gz) is provided at the files train_youtube.bat/train_youtube.sh
+We provide an example running script for the Youtube data set (available at http://socialnetworks.mpi-sws.mpg.de/data/youtube-links.txt.gz).
+The script will first run LINE to learn network embeddings, then it will evaluate the learned embeddings on the node classification task.

+To run the script, users first need to compile the evaluation codes by running make.sh in the folder "evaluate".
+Afterwards, we can run train_youtube.bat or train_youtube.sh to run the whole pipeline.

 **Citation**